CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.
-- Searches for alternative files with the same base name if metadata is missing.
+- Searches (within the same folder) for alternative files with the same base name if metadata is missing.
 - Sorts files into `YYYY/MM/DD` structured folders.
 - Supports multiple file types (`nef`, `jpeg`, `jpg` by default, customizable).
 - Prevents duplicate file copies using SHA1 hashes.